AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

     ![](images/review-read-only.png){width="800" align="left"}

-    In the above screenshot, the General description topic is shared for review the current reviewer,which is shown normally.
+    In the above screenshot, the General description topic is shared for review with the current reviewer,which is shown normally.
 However, the next topic, History of flight content is not shared for review and it is shown in read-only mode.
 The topic which is currently in focus is also highlighted in the TOC.

     The following screen appears when a topic or multiple topics are selected and shared for review: